Unwinding crisis loans add to pressure for ECB bond buying

 Other stimulative measures the central bank began deploying last year have proven to be small-scale so far.

-A covered bond buying program has amassed a volume of 31 billion euros, and the ECB's purchases of bundled loans known as asset-backed securities amount to less than 2 billion euros.
+A covered bond buying programme has amassed a volume of 31 billion euros, and the ECB's purchases of bundled loans known as asset-backed securities amount to less than 2 billion euros.

 Banks took just over 200 billion euros in two shots of cheap, four-years the ECB offered last September and December - far less than the 400 billion euros on offer last year.